Stories and Traditions

 Aristaios became immortal when Ores (gr mythology) fed him nectar and ambrosia, when he was born.
 The Muses (gr mythology) taught him how to cultivate vineyards, olives and beekeeping, which is the activity most closely related to him.
 On suspicion of being responsible for an unfortunate incident, the Muses punished Aristaios by killing his bees.
 Aristaios sought advice and received a prophecy from Proteas (gr mythology) saying that he had to sacrifice four oxen and four heifers to redeem himself.
 He did what the prophecy asked and a swarm of bees returned to his beehives.
 Because of the connection between Aristaios and the muses, bees are also called “birds of muses”.

-Lonely Bee Hotels
+Pollinators - Bee Hotels

 DID YOU KNOW